onzyone/k8s-tilt/README.md

 ## Start
 1. Navigate to the root of this repo after you have cloned it and run `tilt up`
+   * *NOTE* you can Start without hud, web gui, and watching your files `tilt up --hud=false --no-browser --watch=false`

 ## Stop
 1. Either navigate to the root of this repo, or `ctr x` out of the tilt consule, and run `tilt down`